Hands pulling a book off library shelf

 Location – where the website was accessed from.
 In certain cases, the location of a private visitor may default to the U.S. (shown as Kansas) or one of the large data centers (for example, Ashland, Va.)
 In many reports, the location is rolled up to four categories: Columbus, Ohio, United States outside of Ohio, and International.

 Channel (Session Channel) - acquisition channel for the session.
-The value is calculated from session source, medium, and page referrer.
+This value is calculated from session source, medium, and page referrer.
 Channel is an attribute of a session.

 Pageview – website page loaded by a user.
 Pageview count is a count of all pageview events.
 If the same page is accessed twice during a session, it is counted twice.